Life in Dublin

 Alongside the globally known sports of rugby, golf, and football, Dublin also plays host to traditional Irish sports.
 During your time here, you'll have plenty of opportunities to see live hurling, which is coined as the 'fastest field sport in the world'.

 Music is the beating heart of Dublin.
 Wherever you go in the city, you won't be far away from someone playing live music.
 While you're studying with us, take a walk through Temple Bar and hear the exciting and eclectic mix that Dublin has to offer.

-The famous rock band U2, fronted by Bono, formed in Dublin in 1976, and Hozier was born nearby too.
+The famous Irish pop group Westlife was formed in Dublin in 1998, and Hozier was born nearby too.

 "Before I came to Ireland I was not this confident.
 I was pretty uncertain about my future and I didn’t know where I was going.
 Now I’ve found a job in Ireland, I know what I’m going to do in the future."

 Whether you're interested in Ireland's literary past, Dublin's own Viking history, or you'd like to learn more about the folklore of leprechauns, you will be able to find a museum to satisfy your intrigue.